-9.2.
+8.2.
 Application Receipt FAQs

-9.2.1.
+8.2.1.
 When do I need to submit my application?

-Applications must be submitted and validated via Grants.gov (Phase 1) by 11:59 p.m.
-ET on the due date, unless otherwise specified in the NOFO.
+Generally, applications must be submitted and validated via Grants.gov by 11:59 p.m.
+ET on the due date, however the time may vary.
 You should refer to the NOFO for exact submission dates and times.
 An application for HRSA funding must be both received and validated by Grants.gov under the correct funding opportunity number by the application deadline.
 HRSA strongly suggests submitting applications to Grants.gov at least 3 calendar days before the deadline to allow for any unforeseen circumstances.